m4ttsch/omscs-notes-notes/operating-systems/midterm-exam-review-questions.md

 ```

 ## What are spurious wake-ups, how do you avoid them, and can you always avoid them?
-Spurious wake ups occur when a thread is woken up when the application is in a state during which it’s impossible for that thread to make progress.
+Spurious wake ups occur when a thread is woken up when the application is in a state during which it's impossible for that thread to make progress.
 This often occurs when one thread tries to signal/broadcast while holding a mutex.
 Threads associated with condition variable being signaled on will be woken up from the wait queue associated with the condition variable, but since the signaling thread holds the mutex, they will immediately be placed on the wait queue associated with acquiring the mutex.
 CPU cycles will be wasted.

 Spurious wake ups can often be avoided by placing signal/broadcast calls outside of the mutex.
 Note that, this cannot always happen: if a signaling call depends on some configuration of shared state, this must be checked while holding the mutex, as with any other shared state access.